-Re: Scottish Power Renewables: East Anglia One North and East Anglia Two
+Re: BEIS Review with regard to East Anglia One North (EA1N) and East Anglia Two (EA2) Offshore Wind Farm PINS Examination

-Seven known energy projects (six substations/ interconnectors at Friston and one giant nuclear twin-reactor at Sizewell) constructed in a tiny part of East Suffolk over a period of 10-12 years will devastate and cause permanent damage to the countryside, making coastal Suffolk a no-go zone.
+TEN known energy projects (EIGHT substations/ interconnectors at Friston and one giant TWIN nuclear power reactor at Sizewell) constructed in a tiny part of East Suffolk over a period of 12-15 years will devastate and cause permanent damage to the countryside, making coastal Suffolk a no-go zone.

 Crown Estates round 4 have sold off more sea bed causing a further tsunami of Windfarms to come.
 Where will they land?